-Victor ROSI will defend his thesis: "THE METAPHORS OF SOUND: FROM SEMANTICS TO ACOUSTICS - A STUDY OF BRIGHTNESS, WARMTH, ROUNDNESS, AND ROUGHNESS"
+Victor ROSI has defended his thesis: "THE METAPHORS OF SOUND: FROM SEMANTICS TO ACOUSTICS - A STUDY OF BRIGHTNESS, WARMTH, ROUNDNESS, AND ROUGHNESS"

 done in the PDS team, at IRCAM (STMS: Ircam, Sorbonne Université, CNRS, ministère de la Culture), on the 8th of July at 2PM.

-This thesis is in the Stravinsky room at IRCAM, but you can follow it throught our IRCAM' s YouTube channel: https://youtu.be/jEpCnmMQqck
+This thesis was in the Stravinsky room at IRCAM, but you can follow it throught our IRCAM' s YouTube channel: https://youtu.be/jEpCnmMQqck

 Patrick SUSINI – Ircam STMS (IRCAM-Sorbonne Université-CNRS-ministère de la Culture), Paris